Norwegian 4x4 Protocol: Proven HIIT to Raise VO2 Max

 How to Track Your Progress

 If you train with an Apple Watch, your VO2 max estimate (shown as "Cardio Fitness" in the Health app) will update over time as your cardiovascular fitness improves.
 Expect to see changes after 4-6 weeks of consistent training.
+For the most accurate measurement, find a VO2 max testing lab near you.

 Other markers of progress include: